TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 ```bash
 --build-dir $APPCENTER_SOURCE_DIRECTORY/[your Xamarin UI Test project name]/bin/Debug
 ```
 The generated command simply suggests "pathToUITestBuildDir" for this parameter value.
 Yes, make no mistake, this is really the UI test project build directory.
-Your Xamarin UI Test project MUST be built as part of your App Center build, so that meant for me, I had to build the app solution - not simply the iOS project like other builds.
+Your Xamarin UI Test project MUST be built as part of your App Center build, so that meant for me, I had to chose to **build the app solution file in my App Center CI build** - not simply the iOS project like I normally would.
 When built, the output goes into the $APPCENTER_SOURCE_DIRECTORY, specifically in the /bin/Debug folder.

 12 of 34 builds spent on this.
 Part of what made this so tricky is that I was missing a compiler symbol in the properties of my iOS project.
 So far, I had only run the UI Tests on a simulator, so I had to add this compiler symbol to my Debug - iPhone configuration.
 <img src="{{site.baseurl}}/images/AppCenter-AutomatedUITests/compilerSymbols.png" style="width: 800px;"/>